chatsagnik/.dotfiles/README.md

 Each of these things may be non-native to your specific distribution, or you may not want all of these on your system.
 In either case pick and choose what applications you want to install.

 # Extra Dependencies
+(Do not install oh-my-zsh unless you specifically want something that comes with the framework)
  - GNU stow
+ - autotiling
  - ls-deluxe for listing
  - nitrogen for setting wallpaper
  - pfetch / neofetch